-The HR Committee establishes executive compensation policies, monitors their implementation and oversees the Option Plan (as defined and described under the heading "Employee Stock Option Plan," below), the 2019-2021 LTIP (as defined and described below under the heading "2019-2021 LTIP"), the 2017-2025 LTRP (as defined and described below under the heading "2017-2025 LTRP"), the 2019 LTRP (as defined and described above under "Approval of the 2019 Long Term Retention Plan of the Company"), the PSU Plan (as defined and described above under "Approval of the Performance Stock Unit Plan of the Company") and the pension plans of the Company.
+The HR Committee establishes executive compensation policies, monitors their implementation and oversees the Option Plan (as defined and described under the heading "Employee Stock Option Plan," below), the 2019-2021 LTIP (as defined and described below under the heading "2019-2021 LTIP"), the 2017-2025 LTRP (as defined and described below under the heading "2017-2025 LTRP"), the 2019 LTRP (as defined and described above under "Approval of the 2019 Long Term Retention Plan of the Company"), the PSU Plan (as defined and described above under "Approval of the Performance Stock Unit Plan of the Company"), the RSU Plan (as defined and described above under "Approval of the Performance Stock Unit Plan of the Company") and the pension plans of the Company.
 In addition, the HR Committee is charged with monitoring the Company's talent management and succession planning, and recommends the appointment of the Company's officers and the terms and conditions of their appointment or termination.
 In setting policy, the HR Committee takes into account the advice of independent consultants, makes reference to market and survey data, considers input from senior management and aligns compensation programs with the operating philosophy and strategic initiatives of the Company.
 While the HR Committee may rely on external information and advice, all decisions with respect to executive compensation are made in the sole judgment of the Committee and the board of directors and may reflect other factors and considerations.